Chiefs, Rams and ESPN crew under huge Monday night spotlight

-LOS ANGELES, CA (AP/KCTV) -- ESPN's "Monday Night Football" crew is under the spotlight every week, but attention will be further magnified when the Los Angeles Rams host the Kansas City Chiefs in a matchup of 9-1 teams.
+LOS ANGELES (AP) -- ESPN's "Monday Night Football" crew is under the spotlight every week, but attention will be further magnified when the Los Angeles Rams host the Kansas City Chiefs in a matchup of 9-1 teams.

 This week's game carries more storylines than usual.
 It's the first Monday night game in Los Angeles since 1985.
 It's also just the second time that teams meeting on Monday night in Week 11 or later have each had one or fewer losses.